duracelltomi/gtm4wp/readme.txt

 = 1.10.2 =

+* Added Oxygen Builder support - you can now use the codeless placement option without issues
 * Fixed: Wrong lookup for product brand name if Use SKU instead of product ID option was turned on

 = 1.10.1 =